ChloeCodesThings/FakeCallWorkshop/README.md

 Once you have all these filled out, you can go ahead and deploy!
 Wait about a minute or two, then watch for the **Deployment succeeded** message.

 🎊 Woo!
 If you followed those steps, we have our resource!
-Select **Go to resource** to view your new Function App.
+Select **Go to resource** in your notifications (top right corner) to view your new Function App.

 ### Create Your Azure Functions
 Now we'll add our functions to our app.
 Select in-portal.
 ![](https://res.cloudinary.com/practicaldev/image/fetch/s---bwMvA0C--/c_limit%2Cf_auto%2Cfl_progressive%2Cq_auto%2Cw_880/https://cdn-images-1.medium.com/max/1600/1%2AR7td7o0irI7STDwRsCnDDg.png)

 And select Webhook + API